aazuspan/minee/README.md

 ### Authentication

 If you haven't accessed an Earth Engine repository using `git` from your computer before, you'll need to authenticate first by going to https://earthengine.googlesource.com/new-password and following the instructions.
-This will store credentials on your computer that allows `minee` to grab and bundle repositories.
+This will store credentials on your computer at `~/.gitcookies` that allows `minee` to grab and bundle repositories.

 ## Usage